 Herbs are hardy plants but will not grow well in insufficient light.
 So, it’s worth spending some time to find the right spot or create a sunlight solution.

 Although all these herbs have similar environmental needs, they don’t all start the same.
 For example, mint doesn’t breed true from seed, and is better propagated by cuttings.

 Tarragon seeds are sterile, and the plant is best propagated by dividing.

-Basil can grow from seed or cutting.
-In other words, the best method depends on what kind of herb you are growing, but here are the general principles:
+Basil can grow from seed or cuttings.
+In other words, the best method depends on what kind of herb you are growing, but here are general principles:

 The best herbs to grow from cuttings are: